Phone: (469) 752-7600 ext. 27736

 Howdy!
-This will be my fifth year at Shepton High School.
+This will be my eighth year teaching at Shepton High School.
 I went to Plano East Senior HS and then Texas A&M University before coming back to Plano to teach.

-Especially during this time with remote learning, my preferred method of contact is email (to the left under my picture).
+My preferred contact method is email (address on the left under my picture).

 Chess Club - I am an avid chess player and love teaching students to play, coaching them to improve their game, and being challenged by them!
-Last year we met during lunch on Mondays, but the new schedule is also pending...

 A little bit about the 4 different classes I teach:

 Intro to Engineering Design - An introduction to the foundations all engineers must know.
 We learn about the engineering design process, technical drawings, engineering standards in documentation and dimensioning, statistical analysis, and 3D modeling of various objects in Autodesk Fusion 360/Inventor.
 5.0 GPA.

 Engineering Science - Essentially a survey of different engineering fields, each unit is totally new information related to one or several fields of engineering.
 Simple/compound machines, circuits, thermodynamics, statics, robotics/programming, and projectile motion just to name a few!
 This course dual counts as a science credit.
 5.0 GPA.